Chris0Jeky/Chris0Jeky/README.md

 - 👋 Hi, I’m Chris
-- 👀 I’m interested in Philosophy, Tech and Science
+- 👀 I like reading and learning.
+My favourite topics are: Tech, Philosophy, Psychology and Science!
 - 🌱 I’m currently learning C++ and mostly using Java
 - 💞️ I’m a sociable person open to interesting conversations
 - 📫 How to reach me: DM me on Discord Zangetsu(Chris-to_Kun)#1872, Linkedin: Cristian Tcaci